Vilen Barskyi: Biography

-Vilen Barsky was born on 27 October 1930 in Kyiv, capital of Ukrainian Soviet Socialist Republic.
+Vilen Barsky was born on 27 October 1930 in Kyiv, the capital of Ukrainian Soviet Socialist Republic.
 His father was an engineer, and his mother was a pharmacist.
 His childhood memories were closely related to the Botanic garden, since his family lived across from it.
 During the war, the family was evacuated to Stalingrad, then, before the decisive battle, moved to Sernur (Mari Autonomous Soviet Socialist Republic), and returned to Kyiv after the war.

 In 1951, Barsky graduated from the Kyiv Art School (now Shevchenko State Art School) and entered the Kyiv Art Institute.

-In 1957, he graduated from the Kyiv Art Institute, Faculty of Painting and Graphics, faculty of Painting and Graphics.
-After graduating from the institute he began experimenting in the field of fine arts, creating abstract compositions.
+In 1957, he graduated from the Kyiv Art Institute, Faculty of Painting and Graphics.
+After graduating from the institute, he began experimenting in the field of fine arts, creating abstract compositions.

 Due to his ideologically unbiased position, the artist came under pressure from the Soviet authorities.
 Thus, in 1959, after a home search, he was taken to the KGB office.
 As a result, he lost the right to government orders and participation in exhibitions for a long time, sharing the participation of the best representatives of the generation of the sixties.

 In 1967, he joined the Union of Artists of the USSR.

-In 1981, he left Soviet Kyiv and settled in Dortmund with his wife, the poetess Olga Denisova.
+In 1981, he left Soviet Kyiv and settled in Dortmund with his wife, the poet Olga Denisova.